-In analyzing how these intermediaries mobilized relational resources and why some successfully empowered themselves while others did not, we focus on three factors: 1) the interrelationship of the two great powers (i.e. whether they were highly antagonistic with a power imbalance, or they were highly antagonistic with a power balance, or they showed little antagonism with a power balance), which profoundly shaped the role of the intermediaries in the power struggle; 2) the relationship of the intermediaries with the two imperial powers, which was dependent on the differences in power of the two imperial powers, their respective expansion or contraction of power, and the status of their interrelationship, as well as the distance of the intermediaries to adjust to, consolidate, and even change their position in the web of relational powers.
+In analyzing how these intermediaries mobilized relational resources and why some successfully empowered themselves while others did not, we focus on three factors: 1) the interrelationship of the two great powers (i.e. whether they were highly antagonistic with a power imbalance, or they were highly antagonistic with a power balance, or they showed little antagonism with a power balance), which profoundly shaped the role of the intermediaries in the power struggle; 2) the relationship of the intermediaries with the two imperial powers, which was dependent on the differences in power of the two imperial powers, their respective expansion or contraction of power, and the status of their interrelationship, as well as the distance of the intermediaries from the center of imperial confrontation; and 3) the tactics used by intermediaries to adjust to, consolidate, and even change their position in the web of relational powers.